christianklisch/ckdb/README.md

 $em->setPrimaryKeys($primkeys);
 ```

 Define foreign keys which you want to use in selection and order functions.
-Each array value is one field in entitiy 'User'
+Each array value is one field in entitiy 'User':
 ```php
 $forkeys = array(
     'User' => array('id', 'firstname', 'email')